BaritoLog/barito-flow/README.md

 ## Consumer

-Responsible to:
+Responsible for:
-- consume message from kafka
+- Consume logs from kafka
-- commit message to elasticsearch
+- Commit logs to elasticsearch

-Run
+After the project is built, run:
 ```sh
 ./barito-agent Consumer